AllyMe070/Seymour-Mod/README.txt

 Please let me know ANY bugs and how to recreate it (preferably with screenshots) Also If it's missing any hexes lmk too!
 You can reach out to me on my discord -allyme

+This mod was full made with ai bcs Idk how to code anything